Becoming a purpose-driven company means taking on responsibility. And no one knows that better than Philips.

 The biggest impact hotspot: The Customer Use Phase

-This provides a very clear and strategic message.
+These results provide a clear strategic message.
 The key focus areas for Philips to make significant changes include: reducing the energy consumption of products in their use phase (by implementing ecodesign).
 And working with designers and suppliers to reduce the upstream manufacturing of components.

 ‘Healthy people, Sustainable planet’

-By using Ecochain’s platform and providing managers with such a clearly comprehensible metric as EP&L, EP&L becomes a means to identify the environmental hotspots of a company.
+By using Ecochain’s platform, Philips provides managers with a clear, comprehensible metrics.
+Supporting the direction of their ‘Healthy people, Sustainable planet’ program.
 Most importantly, it enables managers to invest time and effort where it really matters.

-With the EP&L intel from Ecochain, Philips is now able to:
+With the EP&L intel from Ecochain Helix, Philips is now able to:

 - Engage the supply chain on environmental issues in a way that is material and relevant;